13 Attributes Of A Curious Mind

 11. They like their own company

 A curious mind enjoys solitude.
 In fact, they are at their best when they are alone.
-Solitude is one strong attribute of curious people and they believe they can draw maximum strength from when they are in their own company.
+Solitude is one strong attribute of curious people and they believe they can draw maximum strength when they are in their own company.

 They can socialize, but they pray for the public function to be over so they can find their selves in their own company.